 Language: Everyone speaks English, and really well.
 I guess they’ve caught on to the fact we can barely even pronounce their words (Nakh’vamdis, Gtkhovt, Rogor khar) Yeah.
 Get excited for Google translate saying basic words. 🙂 I think it’s always polite to learn a few words though, like madloba (thank you).

 Money: Extremely credit card friendly.
 Nina and I only used our credit card and actually didn’t touch a single banknote.
 Check that your card doesn’t have foreign transaction fees and charge away.
-For reference, 1€/$1=3 GEL.
+For reference, when we went, 1€/$1=3 GEL.

 Food: So cheap.
 Lunch costs around 10€/$10 for two hungry people.
-I found Georgian food is often locally sourced and REALLY delicious.
+I found Georgian food to often be locally sourced and REALLY delicious.
 I’ll list my favorite meals below.

 Transportation: in the Old Town, everything is reachable on foot.
-However, if you need additional transportation, you can either use public buses and subways or use taxi services with the local app taxify.
+But if you need additional transportation, you can either use public buses and subways or use taxi services with the local app taxify.

 The best things to do during a weekend in Tbilisi

 The Georgian capital is compact and can be easily explored in a few days.
 The winding streets of the Old Town lead to a spectacular hilltop fortress and stately avenues melding eye-catching contemporary buildings and heritage architecture.
 Here are the best things you shouldn’t miss on a weekend getaway in Tbilisi.